Oberheim/Oberheim.github.io/_posts/2016-05-16-managing-software-complexity.markdown

 Todays applications grow larger and larger and a fundamental shift has started to happen years ago, the biggest complexity in software is in the application design as a whole and not in the smaller parts.
 This makes it top priority for a programmer to write clean and well designed code that is easy to read.
 Software architecture is out of scope for this article, so I chose to focus on some guidelines to improve design, quality, readability and reduce complexity of code when designing and programming software:

 - **Design for the maintenance programmer.**
-Make your code and design self explanatory, try to imagine what questions the maintenance programmer would ask you about your code.
+Make your code and design self explanatory, try to imagine what questions a maintenance programmer would ask you about your code.

 - **Avoid clever code.**
 Unless you are writing code for devices with limited resources there is little to no need to do clever bit shifts or algorithms to reduce 5% of CPU load.
 With that being said, most programmers love to be clever, but when working with professional code we simply have to be able to control our urges.
 The big downfall in clever code is maintainability, problems can be incredibly hard to fix, or as one of the co-authors of the book *C Programming Language* put it: